Grace Creek: Assessing Water Quality

 In Grace Creek and a portion of the Sabine River, TCEQ staff have observed high concentrations of bacteria in the streams since 2000.
 These bacteria, which are found in both human and animal waste, may indicate a health risk to people who swim or wade in the streams.
 These activities are referred as “contact recreation” in the state’s standards for surface water quality.

-The goal of the project is to protect the safety of people who swim or wade in the creeks.
-To do that we will first collect and study additional water quality data to determine how bad the contamination is.
+The goal of the project was to collect and study additional water quality data to further assess water quality.
 The TCEQ will use these data to determine the most appropriate management strategy.
-The Texas Institute for Applied Environmental Research (TIAER) began working on the project under contract in September 2012.

 The project watershed covers about 116 square miles in and around the city of Longview.
 There is a popular hike and bike trail and nature area along a stretch of the creek.
 To varying degrees, stormwater runoff from agricultural, industrial, and urban areas affects water quality in the segments.